Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 - `variable` - The variable inside PlayState to be used.
 - `value` - The new value for the `variable` parameter to be set.
-- `allowMaps` - An optional parameter, Whether to allow the set the value of maps or not, which is basically a haxe dictionary just to let you know; Default value `false`.
+- `allowMaps` - An optional parameter, Whether to allow the set the value of maps or not, which is basically a haxe dictionary just to let you know; Default value: `false`.

 ### setPropertyFromClass(classVar:String, variable:String, value:Dynamic, ?allowMaps:Bool = false)
 Sets the current <ins>property variable inside a class</ins> with a new value.